SKNZ/CatchMe/README.md

 Should this not work for you, feel free to contact me at florandara@gmail.com for further information.
 For information, I did manage to have it build and run on a computer at the IUT.

+We processed to test our code by trying to identify all the corner cases.
+We then wrote them down and etablished a procedure to test each of them for each commit.
+Two persons who hadn't worked on the commit would test the changes in all the possible ways they could.

 Features
 ========